 Njewa New Office

-We are building a rammed earth and permaculture showcase site in the Njewa suburb of Lilongwe.
-Email us if you would like to come and visit it!Find out more
+We have built a rammed earth and permaculture showcase site in the Njewa suburb of Lilongwe.
+Contact us to visit it!Find out more